cirKITers/qml-essentials/docs/training.md

 As you can see, the model is able to learn the Fourier series with the $4$ frequencies.

 For the model we just trained, we considered the best possible scenario: evenly spaced, integer omegas.
 But, as shown by [Schuld et al. (2020)](https://arxiv.org/abs/2008.08605), we'll need an increasing and inefficient amount of qubits for larger omegas.
 What is more, the model will fail altogether if the frequencies are un-evenly spaced.
-Luckily, [Shaderberg et al. (2024)](https://arxiv.org/abs/2309.03279) showed how we can let the model choose its own frequencies by including a set of encoding parameters that act on the input before the encoding layers of the circuit.
+Luckily, [Jaderberg et al. (2024)](https://arxiv.org/abs/2309.03279) showed how we can let the model choose its own frequencies by including a set of encoding parameters that act on the input before the encoding layers of the circuit.
 We demonstrate this functionality below.

-Let's first slighly modify the omegas from the first example and re-generate the data:
+First, let's slighly modify the omegas from the first example and re-generate the data:
 ```python
 domain = [-np.pi, np.pi]
 omegas = np.array([1.2, 2.6, 3.4, 4.9])